BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Most common mistake: point-in-time instead of ongoing checks

 Many institutions check employees only once at hiring — and never again after that.
-That will no longer be sufficient from 2026 onward.
+That is no longer enough from 2026 onward.
 Especially critical: PEP status and sanctions list hits can change (an employee suddenly becomes politically active, sanctions are expanded).
-Without ongoing monitoring, institutions are exposed.
+Without ongoing monitoring, institutions are left exposed.

-In the licensing process for banks, securities dealers, insurers, and financial intermediaries, FINMA reviews whether there is “a guarantee of proper business conduct” (Art.
-3 BankA, Art.
-14 ISA, Art.
-11 FinIA).
-The board, the administrative board, and members of the executive management are assessed.
-The requirements are comparable to Section 25c KWG — the differences lie in the procedures and documentation.
-A rejected suitability assessment for responsible persons can lead to the withdrawal of the license.
+The FINMA examines, in the licensing procedure for banks, securities dealers, insurers, and financial intermediaries, whether they provide the “guarantee of proper business conduct” (Art.
+3 BankG, Art.
+14 VAG, Art.
+11 FinIG).
+The review covers the board, the board of directors, and members of management.
+The requirements are comparable to § 25c KWG — the difference lies in the procedures and documentation.
+A rejected reliability assessment can lead to the withdrawal of the licence.

 Austria — FMA + BWG

 The Financial Market Authority (FMA) carries out fit-and-proper assessments under the Banking Act (BWG), the Insurance Supervision Act (VAG), and the Securities Supervision Act (WAG).
-The requirements are aligned with CRD and EBA guidelines.
-Special feature: managing directors must be reassessed when they change to a new FMA-regulated institution — not just upon initial appointment.
+The requirements are aligned with the CRD and EBA guidelines.
+Special feature: managing directors must be assessed again when changing to a new FMA-regulated entity — not only upon first appointment.

 EU-wide — EBA-ESMA Joint Guidelines + CRD VI

-The EBA-ESMA Joint Guidelines on Suitability 2024 harmonize fit and proper across the EU.
-With CRD VI, additional roles will be added to the review scope from 2026: CFO, Chief Risk Officer, Chief Compliance Officer, and Heads of Control Functions.
-For multinational banks, that means one consistent review architecture must work across the EU.
+The EBA-ESMA Joint Guidelines on Suitability 2024 harmonize fit-and-proper requirements across the EU.
+With CRD VI, additional roles will be added to the review scope from 2026: CFO, Chief Risk Officer, Chief Compliance Officer, Heads of Control Functions.
+For multinational banks, that means a single review architecture must work across the EU.

-For compliance deficiencies, BaFin imposes fines of up to €10 million or 5% of annual turnover, whichever is higher.
-There is also reputational damage if the review becomes public.
+BaFin imposes fines of up to €10 million or 5% of annual turnover, whichever is higher, for compliance deficiencies.
+Reputational damage is added if the review becomes public.

-Inventory: Which roles require a fit-and-proper check?
+Inventory: Which roles require fit-and-proper checks?
 Which checks are currently running?

 Gap analysis: Where is ongoing monitoring missing?
 Where is the documentation incomplete?

-Process update: Consent, checks, monitoring, and documentation as a clear workflow
+Process update: Consent, screening, monitoring, and documentation as a clear workflow

-Review automation: Manual checks are no longer scalable once you have 50+ roles
+Review automation: Manual screening is no longer scalable once you reach 50+ roles

 How Indicium maps BaFin compliance

-All pre-employment checks under Section 25c KWG in one workflow
+All pre-employment checks under § 25c KWG in one workflow

 Ongoing sanctions list and PEP monitoring